 The Districts conducted recreation studies in 2012 and 2013 with the goal to gather information regarding the use of developed and dispersed recreation opportunities at the Don Pedro Project.
-The scope of study included investigations of facility carrying capacity; preferences, attitudes, and characteristics of recreation users; current recreation activities and future demand for activities; and the engineering feasibility of improving the existing take-out used by whitewater boaters at Ward's Ferry Bridge (RM 78.4) and potential alternative river-egress locations in the vicinity of the Ward's Ferry Bridge.
+The scope of study included investigations of facility carrying capacity; preferences, attitudes, and characteristics of recreation users; current recreation activities and future demand for activities; the engineering feasibility of improving the existing take-out used by whitewater boaters at Ward's Ferry Bridge (RM 78.4) and potential alternative river-egress locations in the vicinity of the Ward's Ferry Bridge; and determination of whether the minimum flows required under the current FERC license provide boatable flows for non-motorized, recreational river boating in portions of the lower Tuolumne River where put-ins and take-outs are available.